Shutdown vs. Meltdown vs. Burnout: What's the Difference? (Autism)

 What Actually Helps

-For Meltdown: Reduce cognitive load immediately.
+For Meltdown: When I’m melting down, I reduce input immediately.
 Don't make eye contact.
 Go to my room and sit in silence.
 Sitting under my bed covers reduces the bright lights in my room, which makes it easier to calm down.

-For Shutdown: Multiple days alone with no cognitive demands.
-No small talk or friend meetups.
+For Shutdown: When I’m shutdown, I need days with no demands No small talk or friend meetups.
 Just time alone to recover.

-For Burnout: Very little cognitive demands for multiple months or years if exhaustion is extremely long.
-Impossible to cut out everything due to chores and family demands, but minimize what you can.
+For Burnout: When I’m in burnout, I need months of lower demand.
+It's Impossible to cut out everything due to chores and family demands, but I minimize what I can.

 How I Learned the Difference